openhab/openhab1-addons/bundles/binding/org.openhab.binding.tinkerforge/README.md

 Pressing the button changes the switch state to ON and releasing the button changes the state back to OFF again.

-Switch Mode is the default mode you can change the mode to tactile by adding a line like this to your services/tinkerforge.cfg:
+Switch Mode is the default mode you can change the mode to tactile by adding a line like this to your tinkerforge.cfg:
 ```
 button.tactile=True
 ```

-##### services/tinkerforge.cfg:
+##### tinkerforge.cfg:
 ```
 encoder.uid=<your_uid>
 encoder.subid=encoder